Four duplexes on fire outside of New Orleans' Seventh Ward

 WWL-TV reports four duplexes near the corner of Franklin and Derbigny streets caught on fire around 6:30 p.m.

-Firefighters have shut down the surrounding area while trying to contain the flames.
+Firefighters have shut down the surrounding area while battling the fire.

+WWL said eight families were displaces and several firefighters have been treated for heat exhaustion and dehydration.

 Trending News